Nominated MPs Raj Joshua Thomas and Syed Harun Alhabsyi resign, fuelling talk of a GE2025 run

 "Whether they’ll be running in the upcoming elections is really their personal conviction and choice," said Dr Tan.

+“Timing is everything," said Assoc Prof Tan.
+"I suppose (the) imperative is to avoid any accusation of conflict of interests, especially if they have joined a political party."

+"It’s clear both men are on the threshold of entering partisan politics," he added.
+"Time will tell with which party."

-However, if they decide to contest in the General Election, the move might reflect how the NMP system could be seen as a stepping stone into politics, he added.
+If they decide to contest in the General Election, the move might reflect how the NMP system could be seen as a stepping stone into politics, said Dr Felix Tan.

 "Essentially, if it’s true (that they contest in the elections), does it mean that future NMPs can also consider using the pretext of being an NMP and then participate in an election?"
 Dr Tan asked.

-Note: Editor's note: An earlier version of this article said Dr Gerard Ee resigned from the PAP before becoming an NMP.
-This is incorrect.
-We apologise for the error.